Lesaun/udacity-car-p1-lane-detection/README.md

 Another improvement could be to fit a 2nd degree line to the hough lines allowing for lane curves to be drawn.

-But I expect that this is just not the best route to take with for this task.
+But I expect that this is just not the best route to take for this task.
 A solution that I'd imagine more effective would be to gether a large dataset, and use machine learning to identify lane lines.